Employment assignments

 Special Resident Retiree's Visa (SRRV)

-The SRRV is available to foreign nationals and former Filipinos who are at least 35 years of age and who deposit the minimum amount required by law with an accredited bank, to be invested in any of the specifically designated areas.
-The required deposit is USD 50,000 or USD 20,000 (maintained balance) for applicants who are aged 35 to 49, and USD 20,000 for applicants above 50 years of age (if the 50-year-old applicant receives a monthly pension, the required deposit is USD 10,000).
+The SRRV is available to foreign nationals and former Filipinos who are at least 40 years of age and who deposit the minimum amount required by law with an accredited bank, to be invested in any of the specifically designated areas.
+The required deposit is USD 25,000 (pensioner) or USD 50,000 (non-pensioner) for applicants who are aged 40 to 49, and USD 15,000 (pensioner) or USD 30,000 (non-pensioner) for applicants above 50 years of age.

 Special Investor Resident Visa (SIRV)